stevenmhunt/cucumber-extra/README.md

 For more information on CucumberJS command-line parameters, review [the CucumberJS CLI documentation](https://github.com/cucumber/cucumber-js/blob/master/docs/cli.md).

-## BeforeStep and AfterStep Hooks
+## Hooks
-Older versions of CucumberJS support these hooks, but the newer versions of the framework do not.
+Older versions of CucumberJS support the `BeforeStep` and `AfterStep` hooks, but the newer versions of the framework do not.
 These hooks provide the scenario context as `this` and also contain the `pickle` object from the current scenario (if applicable).
-These hooks are integrated with CucumberJS using `setDefinitionFunctionWrapper`.
+They are implemented within CucumberJS using `setDefinitionFunctionWrapper`.
+There is also a wrapper available around all step definition arguments (including table fields and values) which allows you to transform that data during a running test, and can be accessed using the `BeforeValue` hook.
 ```javascript
 const { BeforeStep, AfterStep } = require('cucumber-extra/hooks');